adazamora/red_wine_quality/README.md

 I did this project as part of the Exploratory Data Analysis course, from the Data Analyst Nanodegree I took at Udacity.

+## Note about the red_wine_AZ.hltml file

+This file is too large to be displayed on GitHub and it contains the report with the Data Analysis and all the visualizations I created.
+To see this file, clone the repository and open it from your local computer or run the red_wine_AZ.Rmd file on RStudio.

 ## Requisites

 RStudio